cu-swe4s-fall-2023/Fire-Population-Analysis/README.md

 ### `get_data.py`
 A script to extract and process data from a CSV file and save it to a text file.

 ### `hist.py`

 A script for generating histograms, bar charts, and time series plots, along with calculating statistics from data.

 ## Updates

 <details>
 <summary>Expand for version release updates</summary>

+### V 5.0

+- Added snakemake workflow to project.
+- Added `hist.py` and `get_data.py` to create figures from csv data.
+- Added scientific findings and methodology to README.

 ### V 4.1

 - Patched `.test.yml` to check for PEP8 style using pycodestyle action.

 ### V 4.0

 - Implemented automated testing on branch push and pull requests on main branch.

 ### V 3.1

 - Added documentation on how to run tests.

 ### V 3.0